 There’s a new visual format called newscasts, which uses natural language understanding to give you a collection of articles, videos, and quotes on a single topic.
-This lets you get the basics by browsing different sources so you can decide if you want to look further into a story.
+This lets you get the basics by browsing different sources to decide if you want to look further into a story.

-A Google patent granted at the start of June of this year tells us about this Google newscasts presentation.
-Specifically, it is about an interactive user interface visually scrolling cards associated with content items (e.g., news articles) that relate to a topic (e.g., a news story).
+A Google patent granted at the start of June of this year tells us about this Google newscast presentation.
+Specifically, it is about an interactive user interface visually scrolling cards associated with content items (e.g., news articles) related to a topic (e.g., a news story).

 The patent tells us the problem that it is intended to solve:

 Consuming information around a news story is difficult.
-For example, for a prominent news story, there may be thousands of news articles published by hundreds of publishers.
-Further, in addition to traditional textual news articles, today’s media landscape includes news content in different media formats such as videos, blogs, social media posts, etc. that are scattered across the web and not consolidated together in a single place.
+For example, there may be thousands of news articles published by hundreds of publishers for a prominent news story.
+Further, in addition to traditional textual news articles, today’s media landscape includes news content in different media formats such as videos, blogs, social media posts, etc., that are scattered across the web and not consolidated together in a single place.

 Distilling the information from this large number of different sources is an extremely challenging task.
-In particular, gaining a nuanced understanding of a news story involves not just reading one article but having enough information regarding different perspectives around the news story to make a well-informed judgment about the issues underlying the news story.
+In particular, gaining a nuanced understanding of a news story involves reading one article and having enough information regarding different perspectives around the news story to make a well-informed judgment about the issues underlying the news story.

-Currently, there is no simple yet effective way for a user to get a sneak-peek into the content present in content items around a story that helps the user identify, understand, and read interesting documents.
-For example, in certain existing systems, a user is provided with only a list of unrelated news articles and the user must examine each different article to determine whether the article relates to a topic in which the user is interested in understanding.
+Currently, there is no simple yet effective way for a user to get a sneak peek into the content present in content items around a story that helps the user identify, understand, and read interesting documents.
+For example, in certain existing systems, a user is provided with only a list of unrelated news articles.
+The user must examine each article to determine whether the article relates to a topic in which the user is interested in understanding.
 If the article does relate to the topic, the user is then required to load and read the whole article to understand its content.